Can Chickens and Ducks Live Together? Real-Life Tips That Work

 Ducks are notoriously messy with water.
 Keeping their water stations outside helps maintain a clean, dry coop for everyone.

-• Clean often.
-Expect to refresh bedding more frequently than with chickens alone.
+You’ll need to clean more often than with chickens alone.

 Black chicken standing alert with a blurry duck in the background on green grass.